Lady Catherine Gordon1

 F, #25661, b.
 20 October 1718, d.
 10 December 1779

-Lady Catherine Gordon was born on 20 October 1718 at Haddo, Aberdeenshire, Scotland.2 She was the daughter of Sir William Gordon, 2nd Earl of Aberdeen and Lady Susan Murray.1 She married, firstly, Cosmo George Gordon, 3rd Duke of Gordon, son of Alexander Gordon, 2nd Duke of Gordon and Lady Henrietta Mordaunt, on 3 September 1741 at Dunkeld, Perthshire, Scotland.1,3 She married, secondly, Colonel Staats Long Morris in March 1756.1 She died on 10 December 1779 at age 61.1
+Lady Catherine Gordon was born on 20 October 1718 at Haddo, Aberdeenshire, ScotlandG.2 She was the daughter of William Gordon, 2nd Earl of Aberdeen and Lady Susan Murray.1 She married, firstly, Cosmo George Gordon, 3rd Duke of Gordon, son of Alexander Gordon, 2nd Duke of Gordon and Lady Henrietta Mordaunt, on 3 September 1741 at Dunkeld, Perthshire, ScotlandG.1,3 She married, secondly, General Staats Long Morris, son of unknown Morris, in March 1756.1 She died on 10 December 1779 at age 61.1

 Children of Lady Catherine Gordon and Cosmo George Gordon, 3rd Duke of Gordon